 Compress the image:

 This is another important aspect of not letting images hurt your blog posts.
 Make sure you compress the images before uploading it to your server.
-If you are using WordPress, you can use a free plugin call WP Smush.it, which automatically compresses the image to reduce the size.
+If you are using WordPress, you can use a plugin call ShortPixels, which automatically compresses the image to reduce the size.
 If you a Mac user, you should use a free app call “ImageOptim” which is a powerful way to compress images on your Mac OS.

 Now, if you are have learned these two techniques here are few more stuff which you should know before using images on your blog post.